cloudevents/spec/README.md

 [meeting minutes doc](https://docs.google.com/document/d/1OVF68rpuPK5shIHILK9JOqlZBbfe91RNzQ7u_P7YCDE/edit#)
 for the latest information on how to join the calls.

-Recording from our calls are available via the [calendar entry](https://zoom-lfx.platform.linuxfoundation.org/meetings/cloudevents) for the day of interest.
+Recordings from our calls are available via the [calendar entry](https://zoom-lfx.platform.linuxfoundation.org/meetings/cloudevents) for the day of interest.